-Likewise happiness will affect hope.
-The positive experience of the present will affect the perception of the future.
-Happiness has also beneficial consequences, such as better health, which on their turn feed hope.
+Likewise, happiness will affect hope.
+Positive experience of the present will affect perception perception of the future.
+Happiness also has beneficial consequences, such as better health. which in turn feeds hope.
 Yet happiness can also work out negatively on hope.
 If you are happy already, you can hardly get happier in the future and are even at risk of getting a bit less happy.
 When it comes to getting happier than one is at present, the unhappy have a better chance.